Canary Islands: Other religions

-Separate from the overwhelming Christian majority are a minority of Muslims.
+Separate from the overwhelming Catholic majority are a minority of Muslims.
 Among the followers of Islam, the Islamic Federation of the Canary Islands exists to represent the Islamic community in the Canary Islands as well as to provide practical support to members of the Islamic community.
 For its part, there is also the Evangelical Council of the Canary Islands in the archipelago.

 Other religious faiths represented include Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints as well as Hinduism.
 Minority religions are also present such as the Church of the Guanche People which is classified as a neo-pagan native religion.
 Also present are Buddhism, Judaism, Baháʼí, African religion, and Chinese religions.

-According to Statista in 2019, there are 75,662 Muslims in Canary Islands.

 Statistics

 The distribution of beliefs in 2012 according to the CIS Barometer Autonomy was as follows: